Live Communications Server 2003

-Microsoft Office Live Communications Server 2003 provided real-time communications platform allowing for voice, video, and instant messaging.
+Microsoft Office Live Communications Server 2003 (LCS) was an enterprise real-time communications platform that provided voice, video, and instant messaging capabilities.

-Microsoft Office Live Communications Server 2003 (LCS), provided many capabilities that were notably absent from the company's earlier Exchange IM solution, including encryption, logging, and standards-based protocols.
+Microsoft Office Live Communications Server 2003 provided many capabilities that were notably absent from the company's earlier Exchange IM solution, including encryption, logging, and standards-based protocols.

 Microsoft ended support for the solution on January 14, 2014.
+It was succeeded by Live Communications Server 2005, beginning a product lineage that eventually evolved into Microsoft Lync, Skype for Business, and Microsoft Teams.